This is a quick and easy baby quilt pattern using simple raw edge applique.

 Step 5: Applique

-When you are confident on your raindrop placements iron them in place following your fusible’s instructions.
+When you are confident about your raindrop placements iron them in place following your fusible’s instructions.

 Then sew by machine to attach them.

-I stitched around each raindrop aprrox 1/8” from the raw edge using a stitch length of 3.
+I stitched around each raindrop approx 1/8” from the raw edge using a stitch length of 3.

 I sewed two times around each raindrop.